htruong122/Edit-Distance-Calculator/README.md

 e__lu_tion
 ```

-## How It Works

-### Edit Distance Algorithm

-The program uses dynamic programming to calculate the minimum number of single-character edits (insertions, deletions, or substitutions) needed to transform one word into another.

-The matrix is built as follows:
-- Rows represent characters from the first word (plus an empty string at row 0)
-- Columns represent characters from the second word (plus an empty string at column 0)
-- Each cell (i, j) contains the edit distance between the first i characters of word1 and the first j characters of word2

-### Alignment

-The alignment shows how the two words correspond to each other:
-- Characters that match are aligned
-- Underscores (_) represent insertions or deletions
-- Mismatched characters show substitutions

-In the example above:
-- "evaluation" → "e__lu_tion" means:
-  - Keep 'e'
-  - Delete 'v' and 'a' (shown as underscores in word2)
-  - Keep 'l', 'u'
-  - Delete 'a' (shown as underscore in word2)
-  - Keep 't', 'i', 'o', 'n'
-- Total operations: 3 deletions = edit distance of 3

 ## Implementation Details

 - Uses O(mn) space and time complexity where m and n are the lengths of the two words